 TITLE PAGE FINANCIAL SECTION: Independent Auditor's Report 1 - 3 Financial Statements: Statement of Financial Position.....
 4 Statement of Activities.....
 5 Statement of Functional Expenses .....
 6 Statement of Cash Flows.....
 7 Notes to Financial Statements.....
 8 - 18 SUPPLEMENTARY INFORMATION: Organization (Unaudited).....
 19 Schedule of Average Daily Attendance.....
 20 Schedule of Instructional Time.....
 21 Reconciliation of the Annual Financial and Budget Report to the Audited Financial Statements.....
 22 Notes to Supplementary Information.....
 23 OTHER INDEPENDENT AUDITOR'S REPORTS: Independent Auditor's Report on Internal Control over Financial Reporting and on Compliance and Other Matters Based on an Audit of Financial Statements Performed in Accordance with Government Auditing Standards.....
-24 - 25 Independent Auditor's Report on Compliance with Requirements that could have a Direct and Material Effect on State Programs .....
-26 - 29 FINDINGS AND RECOMMENDATIONS: Schedule of Findings and Questioned Costs.....
-30 Status of Prior Year Findings and Recommendations .....
-31
+24 - 25 Independent Auditor's Report on State Compliance 26 - 29 FINDINGS AND RECOMMENDATIONS: Schedule of Findings and Questioned Costs.....
+30 Status of Prior Year Findings and Recommendations 31